cjrumble/crumble-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I’m a Software Developer, Quality Engineer, Project Lead, and People Manager.
+I focus on agile SDLC, sane project management, high quality metrics, targeted test automation, overall operational improvements, and great customer satisfaction.
     subtitle: >-
+      My leadership in Quality Engineering has been a transformative journey, emphasizing project management and test automation to bolster operational standards and achieve high-level coverage and confidence in the team's delivery.
+Our dedication to continuous integration and a clean, extensible design elevated the reliability of theh company's software applications.

+      I build multiple test automation frameworks and adopt systematic methodologies to efficiently tackle issues.
+My servant-leader approach has been instrumental in mentoring and expanding a resilient team, poised to meet aggressive project timelines by collaborating with stakeholders and improving quality across diverse applications.

-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      Scroll down to see more details on all the hard work I’ve done in the past few years and my certified credentials.
     styles:
       self:
         height: auto